Challengers of the Unknown: Challengerville

 Later, four new Challengers pursue X-Files-like horrors.
 They are Clay Brody, NASCAR driver; Brenda Ruskin, physicist; Kenn Kawa, radical games designer; and Marlon Corbet, commercial pilot, who also miraculously survived a plane crash.
 They stopped sacrificial wackos, drug-juiced zombies, vengeful ghosts, Amazon cults, Lovecraftian monsters, mass suicides, humming buildings, and other oddities.
 They were advised by Rocky Davis, older and grayer and alone.
 It was eventually revealed that the original Challengers were dematerialized by a mad scientist's ray-weapon.
 The same ray caused both plane crashes, as well as others.
-Soon the original Challs reappeared, helped the young Challs defeat the madman, then walked back into oblivion (minus a wounded Rocky) to shut down a runaway Tesla field.
+Soon the original Challengers reappeared, helped the young Challs defeat the madman, then walked back into oblivion (minus a wounded Rocky) to shut down a runaway Tesla field.
 The young Challengers vowed to fight on.

 Superboy discovers the missing Challengers—Ace, Red, Prof, and June—in Hypertime.
-The team was waging guerrilla war against Black Zero (a Superboy variant).
+The team was waging guerrilla war against Black Zero (an alternate universe version of Superboy).
 With Black Zero defeated, the team returns to Earth, but loses Red along the way.
-Reunited with Rocky in Metropolis, hosted by Rip Hunter, the original Challengers vow to explore Hypertime, "the greatest unknown", to find Red.
+Reunited with Rocky in Metropolis, hosted by Rip Hunter, the original Challengers vow to explore Hypertime to find Red.

-Two Challengers partake in Infinite Crisis.
-Rocky Davis and Prof Haley help stem the escape of prisoners from Blackgate Prison.
-Rocky fights in the Battle of Metropolis.
-He is one of dozens of heroes fighting the opposing army of the Secret Society of Super Villains.
-The Society is ultimately defeated.

 Later, on a world without superheroes, a blogger, a hip hop artist, an eco-terrorist, and two others discovers they had been genetically enhanced and chip-programmed to be soldier-pawns by the Hegemony, a cabal of billionaires who secretly run that world.
 Made slaves on a Moon base, three Challengers blow up the base, escape to Earth, and declare war on the Hegemony until (like the obliquely mentioned earlier Challengers) their "borrowed time" runs out.

-In DC All In, the Challengers of the Unknown join the Justice League as maintenance workers on the Watchtower and collaborated with them to investigate what happened to the universe after Darkseid's apparent death.
+In DC All In, the Challengers of the Unknown join the Justice League as maintenance workers on the Watchtower.
+The Justice League and the Challengers collaborate to investigate what happened to the universe after Darkseid's apparent death.